Teplo and the Saturated Internet: A Text-Only Story

 Keeping inner formation clean and sane means resisting passive consumption of polished synthetic output as final truth, then returning to sources, structure, and verifiable signals so that attention is not captured by noise and communication does not collapse into recursive imitation.

-In that sense, Teplo is not only a utility for extraction; it is also a small hygiene practice for thought, helping users stay grounded in readable evidence when public space is saturated by fast, persuasive, and often disposable machine-made text.
+In that sense, Teplo works as a utility for extraction and as a small hygiene practice for thought, helping users stay grounded in readable evidence when public space is saturated by fast, persuasive, and often disposable machine-made text.

 Security Researchers and Web Developers